PACKAGE LEAFLET: INFORMATION FOR THE USER

 The reconstituted suspension will consist of a white to off-white suspension with an orange flavor.

-Loitin 40 mg/ml oral powder:
+Loitin 40 mg/ml powder for oral suspension: